How to Effectively Deal with Plumbing in Rental Properties

 Water Damage in an Apartment - Who is Responsible?

-• If the water damage is a result of natural causes, such as excessive rain, then the landlord is responsible, since the water intrusion likely occurred due to a defect in the property.
+If the water damage is caused by the tenant’s negligence, the tenant is responsible for the cost of repairs.
+If the water damage is caused by a defect in the property, the landlord is responsible for the cost of repairs.
+If the water damage is a result of natural causes, such as excessive rain, then the landlord is responsible, since the water intrusion likely occurred due to a defect in the property.
+Landlord Responsibility water damage in rental property

 Since maintaining habitability is the landlord’s legal responsibility, landlords are responsible for any resulting structural damage caused by water damage.
 These structural damages may include damage to walls, roofs, ceilings, and flooring.
 If water damage has affected the rental property’s original structure, the landlord is responsible for repairing or replacing those materials.
 Therefore, landlords should have property insurance that covers the structural components of their rental property so that they can receive help with the costs of covered events.